Dear reader of ADxS.org, please excuse the disruption.

 2. Increased sensitivity / sensory overload and ADHD

-The causality between increased sensitivity and ADHD has not yet been clarified.
+So far, the causality between increased sensitivity and ADHD has not been clarified.
 It is possible that there is no clear chicken-and-egg constellation, but rather a reciprocal mutual influence.

-Hypersensitivity and irritability are described as typical ADHD symptoms.1617
+Hypersensitivity and irritability are described as typical ADHD symptoms.161718

-Lane reports studies according to which children with ADHD generally showed increased sensitivity (here as Sensory Over-Responsivity, SOR), unless they also had a flattened cortisol stress response.
-Our own research strongly suggests that a flattened cortisol stress response is associated with an externalizing stress phenotype (as seen in ADHD sufferers with marked hyperactivity/impulsivity), while an internalizing stress phenotype as seen in ADHD-I sufferers is more likely to correlate with an increased cortisol stress response.
+Lane reports that children with ADHD generally showed increased sensitivity (here as Sensory Over-Responsivity, SOR), unless they also had a flattened cortisol stress response.
+Our own research strongly suggests that a flattened cortisol stress response is associated with an externalizing stress phenotype (as seen in people with ADHD with marked hyperactivity/impulsivity), while an internalizing stress phenotype as seen in persons with ADHD-I is more likely to correlate with an increased cortisol stress response.
 Combined, this would mean that increased SOR would primarily affect the ADHD-I subtype.

-However, the data from our ADHD symptom test with over 6,400 participants (as of 12/2021) shows a slightly higher correlation between increased sensitivity and the externalizing subtype (correlation of 0.37 to those with hyperactivity/impulsivity and 0.31 to those without these symptoms).
+However, the data from our ADHD symptom test with over 6,400 participants (as of 12/2021) show a slightly higher correlation between increased sensitivity and the externalizing subtype (correlation of 0.37 to persons with ADHD with hyperactivity/impulsivity and 0.31 to persons without these symptoms).
 The questions of the symptom test are:

 • Are you sensitive to light?